CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 ### 1.1 Introduction

 Every company and authority must have an organization that controls the interaction of the various roles and units with the business processes and resources in the institution.
-Most institutions have an organizational unit responsible for the regulation and management of the general operation as well as for the planning, organization and execution of all administrative services.
+Most institutions have an organizational unit responsible for the regulation and control of the general operation as well as for the planning, organization and execution of all administrative services.
 Various information security tasks must be implemented or supported by this unit.

 ### 1.2 Objective